parrt/msds692/notes/sockets.md

 <img src=figures/IP-packets.png width=480>
 </center>

-You write the letter (this is the data you are sending); put the letter inside an envelope (the IP packet); address the envelope (using an IP address); put your return address on the envelope (your local IP address); and then you send the letter.
+You write a mutli-page letter (this is the data you are sending); put each page of the letter inside a different envelope (the IP packet); address the envelope (using an IP address); put your return address on the envelope (your local IP address); and then send the letter.
 Like a real letter, you have no way of knowing whether an IP packet was received.
 If you send a second letter one day after the first, the second one may be received before the first.
 Or, the second one may never be received.

 ### IP Addresses

 IP uses _IP addresses_ to define source/target.
-IPs are 32 bit numbers represented as 4 8-bit numbers separated by periods.
+IPs are 32 bit numbers represented as 4 8-bit numbers separated by periods, such as `172.16.198.184`.
 When you try to visit `www.cnn.com` in your browser, the computer must first translate `www.cnn.com` to an IP address.
 Then the browser can make a connection to the web server on the target machine identified by the IP address.
 You can think of this as the "phone number" of a machine.
 There are some special IPs:

 * Behind firewalls, people often use 192.168.x.y and use NAT (_network address translation_) in their firewall to translate an outside address (a real IP) to the special IPs behind the wall.
 In this case there is an external or public IP address and a private IP address.
 My `varmint.cs.usfca.edu` machine has public IP 138.202.170.154 but internal IP 10.10.10.51 or something like that.
-* 127.0.0.1 is `localhost` or "my machine"
+* 127.0.0.1 is a way to say `localhost` or "my machine"

 A good security feature is to hide your machines from outside.
 For example, all machines from within IBM's firewall probably look like the exact same IP address to the outside world (such as in web server log files).
-That is one reason you cannot use an IP address to identify "sessions" for a web server application.
+That is one reason you cannot use an IP address to identify users for a web server application.

 **Exercise**: Install and use package `netifaces` via `import netifaces as ni` then call `ni.ifaddresses('en0')[ni.AF_INET][0]['addr']` (on linux it might be `eth0` not `en0`; on mac might be en1) (or on el capitan mac and earlier, you can do just `socket.gethostbyname(socket.gethostname())`) to figure out what your IP address is.
 If this pops up with 127.0.0.1 ("localhost") then you will need to go to your laptop network configurationto find your IP address.